Find a Doctor or Facility

 If you travel outside of the United States, you can get urgent and emergency care only in the District of Columbia, Puerto Rico, the Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa.

 If you need medical care while in any other country, including Canada and Mexico, you will have to pay for it.

 Child Health Plus

 We will provide urgent and emergency care in the United States, District of Columbia, Puerto Rico, the Virgin Islands, Guam, the Northern Mariana Islands, American Samoa, Canada, and Mexico.

 *Note: MVP reserves the right to retrospectively determine if the visit is of an emergency nature.

-When to choose emergency vs. urgent care.
+When should I choose emergency vs. urgent care?

 The Right Care at the Right Time: A Quick Guide for Who Can Help

 MVP offers convenient coverage for all of your health care needs.
 Here is a quick guide for who can help depending on what’s wrong.